-Although meeting the needs of pupils with SEN is a whole school issue the overall responsibility for managing SEN provision resides with our Board of Governors and Mr Finlay, the principal of Knockloughrim Primary School.
-However, to facilitate the day-to-day running of the provision our Board of Governors has delegated responsibility to co-ordinate the provision for pupils with special educational needs to Mrs Heather Clarke (SENCo).
+Although meeting the needs of pupils with SEN is a whole school issue the overall responsibility for managing SEN provision resides with the Board of Governors and the Principal of the school.
+However, to facilitate the day-to-day running of the provision the board of governors has delegated responsibility to co-ordinate the provision for pupils with special educational needs to Mrs H Clarke.